Data text realfake

 The __init__ method is the class constructor that initializes an instance of the DataTextRealfake class.
 It takes keyword arguments kwargs, which presumably allow the user to pass additional configuration parameters.

-• It resolves the folder path specified in the configuration using the resolve_path method.
+set_configfunction to process and set the configuration based on the provided keyword arguments. - It resolves the folder path specified in the configuration using the

 def random_idx(self):